HTML event handlers are those onxxx

 most likely) so it will be controlled by script-src

-that will have to include either an appropriate hash source, or 'unsafe-inline'
+that will have to include either an appropriate hash source, or 'unsafe-eval'

 Hash sources will be a problem though, because you'll have to evaluate not just the attribute's value, but a script that embeds the attribute's value (to set up the scope and source text).